J0klps/RedDoodGame/README.md

 # RedDoodGame
-My first GameMaker Studio 2 videogame, inspired by GameMaker's official channel on how to create your first game project, video featuring the brazillian Youtuber and game dev GuSelect.
+Made in Aug/2022, this is my first GameMaker Studio 2 videogame.
+Inspired by GameMaker's official channel on how to create your first game project, video featuring the brazillian Youtuber and game dev GuSelect.